 Taxpayer Income Thresholds

-For taxpayers whose only income comes from pass-through businesses, the Income Limitation also has the effect of reducing the allowed QBID.
-This occurs because the taxpayer’s taxable income before consideration of the QBID will be lower than their income from the pass-through business because taxable income has been reduced by any adjustments to income, such as the deductible portion of self-employment taxes and the standard or itemized deduction.
+For taxpayers whose only income comes from pass-through businesses, the income limitation also has the effect of reducing the allowed QBID.
+This occurs because the taxpayer’s taxable income before consideration of the QBID will be lower than their income from the pass-through business because taxable income has already been reduced by certain adjustments to income, such as the deductible portion of self-employment taxes and the standard or itemized deduction.

 Income Limitations on the Qualified Business Income Deduction

-For taxpayers with income above the threshold amounts that have income from a Specified Service Business, the QBID is phased out and eliminated once their taxable income reaches $207,500 or $415,000 for Married Filing Jointly.
+For taxpayers with income above the threshold amounts that have income from a SSTB, the QBID is phased out and eliminated once their taxable income reaches the thresholds above.

 For higher income taxpayers above the income threshold, the QBI used in determining the QBID is limited based on W-2 wages paid by the business and/or the qualified assets used by the business.
-Specifically, for taxpayers with income above the thresholds, the first aspect of determining the deduction is the Qualified Business Income Component of the QBID.
-This QBI Component is the lesser of the following:
+Specifically, for taxpayers with income above the thresholds, the first aspect of determining the deduction is the QBI Component.

 - 50% of the W-2 wages paid by that trade or business to generate the QBI, or if greater 25% of the W-2 wages paid by the trade or business plus 2.5% of the unadjusted basis of the qualified property used by the trade or business.
-For this calculation, the unadjusted basis of qualified property is generally defined as (a) the original cost of assets that were placed in service by the business in the past ten (10) years and still used by the business without regard to whether the asset has been fully depreciated or otherwise subjected to section 179 or bonus depreciation treatment and (b) the original cost of assets that are still being depreciated by the business because the depreciation recovery period is greater than ten (10) years.
+For this calculation, the unadjusted basis of qualified property is generally defined as (a) the original cost of assets that were placed in service by the business in the past ten years and still used by the business without regard to whether the asset has been fully depreciated or otherwise subjected to section 179 or bonus depreciation treatment and (b) the original cost of assets that are still being depreciated by the business because the depreciation recovery period is greater than ten years.

-For such higher income taxpayers, the Qualified Business Income Component will be determined based on the above criteria to obtain a total QBI Component of all the separate pass-through businesses on the return.
-This total QBI Component will then be added to 20% of any qualified REIT dividends and/or Publicly Traded Partnerships (PTP) income (or loss) recognized on the tax return to obtain the Qualified Business Income Deduction before the Income Limitation.
+For higher income taxpayers, the QBI Component will be determined based on the above criteria to obtain a total QBI Component of all the separate pass-through businesses on the return.
+This total QBI Component will then be added to 20% of any qualified REIT dividends and/or PTP income (or loss) recognized on the tax return to obtain the QBID before the Income Limitation.
 Then the actual allowed QBID will be the lesser of: